Getting your voice heard at meetings – how to speak up with impact and integrity

 Building a congruent presentation style doesn’t mean yelling and bellowing to be heard, it takes practice.
 How you enter a room, take your seat and use your voice all impact how you make your presence felt.
 Keep an even tone, not a high pitch and watch your voice going up at the end which sounds tentative.
 Have a trusted colleague in the meeting give you feedback about how you come across.

-An important capability for leaders that is keenly observed by senior people in the room is your ability to ‘bottom line’.
 It is intensely frustrating to have to go through the highways and byways of people’s thinking, you need to be able to synthesise and use facts to land your point of view.
 Practice it with your teams, help them learn to do it.
 It is a discipline that will stand you and them in good stead.
 It means (and demonstrates) you are thinking at a level that many don’t get to.
 When I am chairing meetings I really pay attention to those who bottom-line.
 And note it.

 How to handle conflict and confrontation in meetings